NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/PyRadiomics/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Update the C-Extensions to allow for N-dimensional input (image/mask).
 Together with updates to the python code, this is to make PyRadiomics more suitable to work with e.g. 2D input (instead of forced 3D input)
 1. Investigate possibility of integration with ITK.
 1. Update documentation and command line interface for voxel-based extraction.
 Though already part of the PyRadiomics code, voxel based extraction can currently only be used via Python scripts.
+1. Investigate the possibility of reproducing features extracted used by a top PROSTATEx entry using pyradiomics (collaboration with Radka Stoyanova, U. South Florida (USF))

 ## Approach and Plan